Teradata/developer-resources/docs/install-ai-unlimited/production/index.md

 # Full installation

 Are you ready to scale to your team?
 Complete the full installation.

-This puts AI Unlimited on your cloud service provider (CSP) on a server instance without JupyterLab, which simplifies security and sizing.
-For the JupyterLab location, you have these options:
+This puts AI Unlimited on a server instance on your cloud service provider (CSP).

-- On your CSP on a separate instance from AI Unlimited:
+For your [JupyterLab installation](/docs/install-ai-unlimited/production/AWS/install-jupyter/index.md), you have these options:

+- Add the AI Unlimited Jupyter Kernel to a previous installation of JupyterLab.
-  - Installed using the AI Unlimited cloud template for JupyterLab, which includes the AI Unlimited kernel
+- Install it with the AI Unlimited Jupyter Kernel on the same CSP with AI Unlimited, on a separate instance.
-  - Installed previously, in which case you just need to add the AI Unlimited kernel
-- On your computer in a Docker container
-- On your computer, but not in a ***Docker?*** container, in which case you need to add the AI Unlimited kernel

-***Might they have it, without the kernel, on their computer in a container that's not a Docker container?***
+- Run it with the AI Unlimited Jupyter Kernel on your computer using Docker.

 As a cloud administrator, or with the help of one, you can complete the installation.  ***Discuss***